Art studio tour signs brighten my day.

 If you have never ‘done’ a Studio Tour or wanted to do one but not known ‘how to’, here is my listicle:

 - Get the brochure ahead of time and circle your ‘must see’ stops.
 Include at least one artist who is totally out of your comfort zone.
-Most tourist bureau’s have copies of upcoming events brochures and each artist should have copies as well.
+Most tourist bureaus have copies of upcoming events brochures and each artist should also have copies.
 Or go to the website and print it out.
 Or use a mobile site as your map.

 - Take a friend!